ttegt/RepData_PeerAssessment1/PA1_template.md

 ##     interval    steps
 ## 104      835 206.1698
 ```
+It appears the 8:35-8:40 time interval has the highest average number of steps at around 206 steps.

 ## Imputing missing values
 How many missing values are there (missing = "TRUE")?